longhorn/longhorn/README.md

 Longhorn UI would connect to the Longhorn manager API, provides the overview of the system, the volume operations, and the snapshot/backup operations.
 It's highly recommended for the user to check out Longhorn UI.

-Noted that the current UI is unauthenticated at the moment.
+Noted that the UI is unauthenticated unless you installed Longhorn using Longhorn App on Rancher 2.1+.

+# Upgrade

+Since Longhorn v0.3.3, upgrade process won't impact the accessibility of existing volumes.

+If you're upgrading from Longhorn v0.3.0 or newer:
+1. Follow the same [steps for installation](#install) to upgrade Longhorn manager
+2. Follow the steps [here](docs/upgrade.md#upgrade-longhorn-engine) to upgrade Longhorn engine for existing volumes.

+For more details about upgrade in Longhorn or upgrade from older versions, [see here](docs/upgrade.md).

-# Use Longhorn with Kubernetes
+# Use Longhorn volumes for Kubernetes

-Longhorn provides the persistent volume directly to Kubernetes through one of the Longhorn drivers.
-No matter which driver you're using, you can use Kubernetes StorageClass to provision your persistent volumes.

 Use following command to create a default Longhorn StorageClass named `longhorn`.